• Skip to primary navigation

 What does this mean for you?
 Well, Kodi’s interface can natively run at 1080p and 60Hz, so the menus will look flawless.
 The problem is when you play a video file that has a refresh rate other than what you’re set up to view.

-If you run a 24Hz movie file on a 60Hz display settings, then it’s going to look terrible.
+If you run a 24Hz movie file on a 60Hz display setting, then it’s going to look terrible.

 Here’s the kicker: every video file can have a different refresh rate, and you may have to manually change the settings for each one.